Contemplating a bit of Uganda eco travel? Follow my journey to learn how to do it, where to go, and what you’ll see!

-The en-suite rooms offer two queen beds covered in white linens and is decorated with vibrant kitenge – the colorful local fabric – and wildlife photography.
-I loved the natural bathrooms with views to the river.
-The River Ishasha is an eco-camp, minimizing electricity use by limiting outlets to the main lodge and heating water via wood stoves.
+The en-suite rooms offer two queen beds covered in vibrant kitenge – the colorful local fabric.
+Wildlife photography graces the walls.
+I loved the natural bathrooms with views to the river, and the fact that The River Ishasha is keen to promote Uganda eco travel.
+They minimize electricity use by limiting outlets to the main lodge and heating water via wood stoves, for example.

 The riverbank is also the perfect space to practice yoga, read, and immerse yourself further in nature.
-Evenings are best spent by the river as well, illuminated by the warmth of a campfire, under the stars of the southern hemisphere, and being lulled to sleep by the soft chirping of crickets, frogs and birds.
+Evenings are best spent by the river as well, illuminated by the warmth of a campfire, under the stars of the southern hemisphere.
+I loved being lulled to sleep by the soft chirping of crickets, frogs and birds.

 After a strenuous and cold few days hiking in the Rwenzori Mountains, we continued north to Papaya Lake Lodge, which offers the idyllic retreat at which to unwind.
 Papaya Lake Lodge is located outside of Fort Portal, nestled in verdant valleys of banana fields and surrounded by villages and crater lakes.
 Its unassuming location is perhaps one of my favorite features.